Where teams use this builder

 Keep Responsive enabled for a 16:9 layout, or turn it off and set a fixed Height (px).
 If you need dynamic resizing, copy the auto-height listener snippet and paste it into the host page.

-What should I define first on this page?
+What should I define first for an embed?